Mosquitoes flying around

 As juveniles, black widows can actually be quite colorful, and as the female spider matures, the colors fade to black except for the red markings, which eventually end up as an hourglass shape.
 (One of our Hawx team members has come across Black Widow Spiders that have red spots instead!)

 Male black widows are smaller, gray or brown in color, and have red or pink spots rather than the hourglass pattern.
+Depending on the exact species, the male widow spider might have a single stripe, spots, or a bar pattern.
 The male spider is somewhat reclusive and is rarely seen by humans.

 Where Do Black Widow Spiders Live?